 If you’re travelling with young children, you’ll need to find something exciting to do during your visit to Perth — and it doesn’t get much better than Scitech.
 This state-of-the-art visitor attraction contains all manner of hands-on exhibits and activities, providing plenty of stimulation for little kids, and big kids too.

 Italian restaurants are a staple favourite the world over, and Perth has lots of them.
-Our favourite is the Galileo Restaurant, whose authentic cuisine and faithful décor offers a true taste of le dolce vista on the West Coast of Australia.
+Our favourite is the Galileo Restaurant, whose authentic cuisine and faithful décor offer a true taste of la dolce vita on the West Coast of Australia.
 Choose from classic pasta dishes such as Gnocchi Al Pesto, or go big with Vitello in Squazet del Fruili — beef short ribs with porcini mushrooms.

 Nobu Japanese Restaurant

 During the 19th century, Perth experienced an influx of immigrants as a result of its economic prosperity, many of whom travelled from the Orient.
 This provided Perth with a vibrant culinary palate and dozens of Asian restaurants.
 If you’re keen on Asian cuisine, head to the Nobu Japanese Restaurant, whose sushi and noddle dishes ought not to be missed.